kestra-io/docs/content/blogs/2024-10-07-3-years-of-kestra.md

 ## Plugins for Flexibility

 One of the things that makes Kestra stand out is its **plugin system**.
 We wanted the platform to work with a wide range of technologies, so we built it to be easily extendable.
-Today, Kestra has over **535 plugins**, with more on the roadmap.
+Kestra currently supports over 535 plugins, and we continue to expand that.

-Creating a plugin for Kestra is straightforward.
-We provide templates, so that anyone with basic **Java skills** can get started quickly.
-Most plugins are about 80% done just by following the **Quick Start guide**.
-We also run nightly tests on all plugins to make sure everything is up to date with any changes in technologies or APIs.
+We've made it easy to create plugins for Kestra, offering templates to help developers get started quickly.
+Most plugins can be built using our **Quick Start guide** and are usually about 80% complete from the get-go.
+To ensure everything works reliably, we regularly test our plugins to keep them up-to-date with any changes in technologies or APIs.

-We’ve kept control of core plugins to ensure quality, and we also maintain community-contributed plugins to avoid issues with outdated or low-quality code.
+We also maintain control over core plugins, and for community-contributed plugins, we help ensure they stay updated and reliable over time.

 ---